Chandramouli-at/FullStack-Task-1/README.md

 3. The keys used in this `.env` file are `DB_HOST`, `DB_USERNAME`, `DB_PASSWORD`, `DB_DATABASE`, `MONGO_CLUSTER`, `MONGO_DATABASE`, `MONGO_COLLECTION`.

 **Composer Files**
 1. To connect **MongoDB** with the **PHP**.
-Use the command `composer install` once.
+Use the command `composer install` once (No need to install every time.
+Install only the first time).
 It installs the necessary dependencies used to connect MongoDB with PHP.
 (If "composer: command not found", make sure you have the composer path in the environment variables)